Does Medicare cover prescription drugs in 2025?

 | Out-of-Pocket Costs | You pay per prescription | Annual out-of-pocket max |

-This is different than a MAPD plan, which is not a standalone Medicare Part.
-Instead, a MAPD plan includes Medicare Part A for hospital coverage, Part B for medical coverage, and Part D for Medicare drug coverage.
+MAPD plans differ from standalone Part D coverage because they combine multiple types of Medicare benefits.
+An MAPD plan includes Medicare Part A for hospital coverage, Part B for medical coverage, and Part D for prescription drugs.

 Secured with SHA-256 Encryption